RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: INTRODUCTION

-To overcome this limitation, there is a need for unsupervised methods that can automatically learn to identify and characterize patterns in large datasets.
-Convolutional Dictionary Learning (CDL;~\cite{Grosse2007}) is a powerful method for modeling local structures in signals, with applications ranging from audio classification and neuroscience~\citep{dupre2018multivariate} to image processing (see \cite{Papyan_2017_ICCV} and references therein).
-Its core principle is representing an observed signal as the convolution of a learned dictionary of patterns and their corresponding sparse activation vector.
-By considering a large set of signals and sparse enough activations, CDL can be expressed as finding a model that best reconstructs the signal in expectation, therefore allowing the identification of the presence of recurring patterns in the data.
-However, the use of CDL has been limited to single sample or small-scale datasets and artifact-free signals due to two main challenges: its sensitivity to anomalies in the data and its limited scalability with increasing dataset size.
-Moreover, it is ill-suited for detecting rare events by design, as their low probability of occurrence makes them negligible in the overall reconstruction error.
+Convolutional Dictionary Learning~\citep[CDL;][]{Grosse2007} is a powerful method for modeling local structures in signals, with applications in audio, neuroscience, and image processing \citep{dupre2018multivariate,Papyan_2017_ICCV}.
+Its core principle is to represent an observed signal as the convolution of a learned dictionary of patterns with a sparse activation vector.
+By aggregating over many signals, CDL learns a dictionary that captures recurring local structures, making it particularly suitable for unsupervised pattern discovery.
+Despite its promise, the use of CDL in practice remains limited.
+Two challenges, in particular, hinder its applicability to large, noisy datasets.

-The scalability of CDL has been a key research focus since its inception, with most works addressing the computational cost of the sparse coding phase through deterministic approaches~\citep[see the survey by][]{wohlberg2015efficient}.
-Another direction has been to leverage local computation to reduce the problem by solving the sparse coding problem on a window~\citep{Grosse2007,Papyan_2017_ICCV, moreau2020dicodile, dragoni_2022}.
-However, these methods typically assume a fixed partitioning of the data and aim to recover the full signal by integrating the results of the local computations, limiting the computational gain of the approach.
-Approximate methods like learned sparse coding~\citep{gregor_lecun} and algorithm unrolling~\citep{Tang2021,tolooshams_2018,tolooshams2022stable} have also been explored to reduce the cost of sparse coding and improve the gradient updates, with limited success in the context of pattern discovery~\citep{malezieux2021understanding}.
-Finally, the use of online algorithms has been proposed to reduce the computational cost of CDL by updating the dictionary while only using a small fraction of the dataset~\citep{mairal2010online,mensch2016dictionary, Liu2017, Zeng2019}.

-The robustness of CDL to artifacts and outliers has received much less attention in the recent literature.
-From an intuitive point of view, the sensitivity of CDL to outliers arises from the inherently sparse nature of anomalies and their potentially significant impact on the data-fitting term.
-This sparsity may lead the algorithm to mistake abnormal segments for meaningful patterns. \citet{gribonval_sparse_spurious} carried out a thorough theoretical study of this phenomenon in the context of classical dictionary learning, showing the conditions under which the optimization problem admits a local minimum close to the generating dictionary, with the presence of outliers.
-From a practical point of view, only a few approaches have been proposed. \citet{mairal2010online} considered using an Elastic Net regularization to limit the size of the coefficient, while \citet{jas2017learning} proposed using an alpha-stable data fitting term, which discards large outliers but increases the computational cost.